Working to alleviate poverty, hunger, and improving access to healthcare and clean water

 - limited natural resources

-UMR's Advancement of Sustainable Development Goals (SDGs) in Lebanon
+UMR's Advancement of Sustainable Development Goals (SDGs) in Palestine

 What types of interventions does UMR implement?

-Lebanon has several national priorities aligning with the UN’s Sustainable Development Goals (SDGs), including addressing poverty and food insecurity (SDGs 1 & 2), improving health and well-being (SDG 3), and building sustainable cities and communities (SDG 11).
-Read more about Lebanon’s SDG priority areas here.
+Palestine has several national priorities aligning with the UN’s Sustainable Development Agenda, including addressing poverty and food insecurity (SDGs 1 & 2) and improving health and well-being (SDG 3).
+However, unstable political and economic conditions in the region and the COVID-19 pandemic have greatly hindered progress on reaching SDG targets .
+Read more about Palestine’s priority SDGs here.

-- UMR also distributes food parcels to the Lebanese people and to refugees during Ramadan.
+- UMR has also distributed food parcels to vulnerable communities in Gaza during the month of Ramadan.
 Learn more about our food security projects here.